materialsvirtuallab/megnet/README.md

 ## Usage

 Our current implementation supports a variety of use cases for users with different requirements and experience with deep learning.
+Please also visit the `notebooks` directory for Jupyter notebooks with more detailed code examples.

 ### Using pre-built models

 In our work, we have already built MEGNet models for the QM9 data set and Materials Project dataset.
 These models are provided as serialized HDF5 files.
-Users who are purely interested in using these models for prediction can quickly load and use them via the convenient `load_megnet_model` method.
+Users who are purely interested in using these models for prediction can quickly load and use them via the convenient `MEGNetModel.from_file` method.

 ```python
 from megnet.models import MEGNetModel